nealsonS/eTA_LLM_Chatbot/lab3_p2/README.md

 - Signal generation is based on simple moving averages crossing

 - The database on MySQL used in the scripts is lab3 (that stores the tables)

+- arima_imputed.py was our attempt at making an imputed version of arima but the resampling was tricky so we stopped

+- The model is boxcox to an arima model
+	(manually typed p,d,q from seeing ACF and PACF plots) OR
+	(using autoARIMA to try every combination and find lowest AIC)